meceqs/meceqs/docs/index.md

   * Send messages via HTTP - works best with our convention-based ASP.NET Core API.
 * Azure Service Bus
   * Send messages to Azure Service Bus
-  * Consume messages from Azure Service Bus
+  * Receive messages from Azure Service Bus
   * Use a file-based mock which makes local development very easy.
   * *NOTE: There's no official .NET standard compatible Azure Service Bus library yet so this integration only works on the full .NET framework*
 * Azure Event Hubs
   * Send messages to Azure Event Hubs
-  * Consume messages from Azure Event Hubs
+  * Receive messages from Azure Event Hubs
   * Use a a file-based mock which makes local development very easy.
   * *NOTE: There's no official .NET standard compatible Azure Event Hubs library yet so this integration only works on the full .NET framework*
 * JSON serialization